Maurice Pradines

-Maurice Pradines (28 March 1874 – 26 March 1958) was a French philosopher.
-Although his thought was largely original, Pradines may be categorized among the interwar period philosophers of the mind.
-Also a professor, he developed a philosophy of knowledge in light of problems of sensation.
+Maurice Pradines (/fr/; 28 March 1874, Glovelier – 26 March 1958, Paris) was a Swiss-born French philosopher.
+He may be categorized among the interwar period philosophers of the mind and was a proponent of French spiritualism.
+He developed a theory of knowledge in light of the problems of sensation.

-Pradinesian thought
+He studied at the École Normale Supérieure.
+His students at the University of Strasbourg included Maurice Blanchot and Emmanuel Levinas.

+Thought

 In the work of Pradines, the problem of sensation is brought back to that of the union of soul and body.
 A number of classic authors (including René Descartes and Nicolas Malebranche) considered their separation theoretically.
 Pradines posed the inverse thesis: that of the immanence of the mind to the body.
 Any primary or developed psychic phenomenon above all belongs to a living being.
 How could it be, then, that the body could proceed from the mind?
 Pradines endeavored to show that in order to explain this relationship, it is necessary to constitute a history or a genesis of the life of the mind.

 If the mind is something living, then this question must be answered: what is life?
-Pradines distinguished two modalities of life: needy life and defensive life.
+Pradines distinguished two modalities of life: laborious life and defensive life.
 They are characterized by their respective movements: